For programs requiring registration, please click here.

 All camps are open to ages 7 through 12.
 We may accept 6-year-old siblings of older campers on a case-by-case basis.
 If you would like to request permission to register a younger sibling, please contact us at email@example.com or (970) 491-1661 by January 16, 2019.
 Participants will be broken up into age-appropriate groups for most activities, though this will vary based on number of attendees and the age break-down of each camp.

-Instructions on using the registration system can be found here, please read the instructions thoroughly prior to starting the registration process.
+Please read the instructions on using the new registration system thoroughly prior to starting the registration process.

 Drop off for camp begins at 8:30am and all children must be picked up by 4:30pm each day.
 Drop off and pick up will always be at our East Drake site.